Lydiate: Geography

 The south of the village is suburban in nature with residences and some light industry.
 The remainder of the village, especially to the north and west, is more rural, consisting largely of flat arable land.

 The parish church of St Thomas and the Roman Catholic Church of Our Lady are situated at the very north of Lydiate.
 The Catholic Church of St Gregory the Great is situated further south, off Liverpool Road.
-St Thomas CE Primary School, St Gregory's Catholic Primary School and Lydiate Primary School, formerly Lydiate Country Primary, often know because of its location as Lambshear Lane Primary School, also lie within the village.
+St Thomas CE Primary School, St Gregory's Catholic Primary School and Lydiate Primary School, formerly Lydiate County Primary, often know because of its location as Lambshear Lane Primary School, also lie within the village.

 The Weld Blundell (pronounced "Well Blundell") pub is opposite Lydiate's village green, which is little more than a few square metres in area and has a bus stop.
 The Weld Blundell in Lydiate shares its name with an establishment of the same name in Ince Blundell, now demolished and the site developed into a petrol station and coffee shop.

 The Running Horses in Bells Lane was owned and run for many years by three generations of the Walton Family.
 It lies right beside the Leeds and Liverpool Canal.
 There was a coal business at the side, also run by the Walton family.
 At one time the coal was delivered by barge along the canal.

 The Leeds and Liverpool Canal runs through the village on its way to the Liverpool Pier Head.
 The A59 road (Northway) and A5147 road (Southport Road) also run through the village.
 Until 1952 Lydiate was served by the Southport & Cheshire Lines Extension Railway, with a railway station on Station Road in the far north of the village.
 The former railway is now part of the Trans Pennine Trail.